Pulkovo Aviation Enterprise Flight 9560: Crash

 After a chartered return flight between Moscow, St. Petersburg and Sochi, the flight took off from Sheremetyevo Airport in Moscow at 15:25 MSK, bound for Pulkovo Airport in St. Petersburg with 16 crew members on board.

-According to Vadim Sanjarov, the Administrative Director of Sheremetyevo Airport, the plane took off at a speed of 350 km/h and began to climb normally.
+According to Vadim Sanjarov, the administrative director of Sheremetyevo Airport, the plane took off at a speed of 350 km/h and began to climb normally.
 Two seconds after takeoff however, both horizontal tail stabilizers suddenly moved to the full-up trim position.
 The pilots did not have time to rectify the situation and use the backup stabilizer control.
 According to various sources, the plane fell from a height of 200 or 600 m, with decreased engine power.

 The aircraft then banked left, stalled, and crashed into the ground, exploding and bursting into flames on impact.
 However, one of the flight attendants stated that there was no explosion.
 14 of the 16 crew members, including all four flight crew members, both engineers, and 8 of the 10 flight attendants, were killed.
 The two survivors were flight attendants Tatiana Moiseeva and Arina Vinogradova.

 Investigation

 The accident was investigated by the Interstate Aviation Committee (IAC).
 Investigators considered how the horizontal tail stabilizers switched to the nose-heavy position, which caused a steep angle during takeoff, causing the aircraft to enter a stall and crash.

-The version of failure of one of the aircraft engines was also expressed.
-According to her, due to the lack of cargo and passengers, engine speed exceeded the permissible rate, which led to its breakdown.
+The possibility of failure of one of the aircraft engines was also expressed.
+Some people believed that due to the lack of cargo and passengers, engine speed exceeded the permissible rate, which led to its breakdown.
 Flight attendant Arina Vinogradova stated that the aircraft encountered turbulence before the crash.
 Although shaking could be a sign of exceeding the maximum allowable angle of attack and loss of speed, which immediately preceded the stall.
 Weather conditions at the time of the disaster were normal.

 The IAC was unable to determine the cause of the accident.
 It could also not determine how the stabilizers switched to the nose-up position.
-One version stated that it was caused by pilot error.
+One report stated that it was caused by pilot error.

 Aftermath

 The IAC temporarily suspended the Il-86's type certificate.

-According to Vladimir Kofman, the Chairman of the Commission for the investigation of aviation accidents, a post-crash analysis of 2,000 flights of the ill-fated aircraft revealed frequent flight safety violations, including improper use of the stabilizers.
+According to Vladimir Kofman, the Chairman of the commission for the investigation of aviation accidents, a post-crash analysis of 2,000 flights of the ill-fated aircraft revealed frequent flight safety violations, including improper use of the stabilizers.

 Memorial

 Nine of the victims were buried in a communal grave in St. Petersburg.

 At crash site, a cross was installed.
-The cross nameplate that lists the names of all the victims.
+The cross nameplate lists the names of all the victims.